metabase/metabase/docs/installation-and-operation/start.md

 ## [About the anonymous usage data we collect](./information-collection.md).

-We collect Metabase data to improve the product.
+We collect anonymous Metabase usage data to improve the product.
 We don't collect your data.

 ## [Command line commands](./commands.md)